anshumanbh/spicesandmix/_posts/2018-01-10-spicy-coconut-shrimp-curry.md

     * Ground Coriander, 1tsp
     * Kashmiri Chilli Powder, 1/2 tsp
     * Garam Masala, 1/2 tsp
-  marination_markdown: |-
     * For Marination (Skip this step if using cooked Shrimp):
     * Vinegar, 2 tbsp
     * Kashmiri Chilli Powder, 1/4 tsp
   directions_markdown: |-
     1. Marinate Shrimp and keep it aside for 30 minutes.
     2. Heat oil in a pan on a medium flame.
 Add cumin seeds, onion seeds, mustard seeds, green chilli and curry leaves.
 Let it heat for a minute until seeds stop spluttering.